Skip to main content

 As part of doing that, you'll also need to update the Java Compiler to set the -parameters compiler flag.
 If your system does not have UTF-8 as its default character encoding (e.g., Windows), you must also add -encoding utf8.

-You will also need to add an override to the compiler parameters for the rewrite.rewrite-java-17.main module to have the compilation options of:
+If you need to reference internals of the compiler, please add an override to the compiler parameters for the rewrite.rewrite-java-17.main module to have the compilation options of:

 -parameters --add-exports jdk.compiler/com.sun.tools.javac.comp=ALL-UNNAMED --add-exports jdk.compiler/com.sun.tools.javac.file=ALL-UNNAMED --add-exports jdk.compiler/com.sun.tools.javac.main=ALL-UNNAMED --add-exports jdk.compiler/com.sun.tools.javac.tree=ALL-UNNAMED --add-exports jdk.compiler/com.sun.tools.javac.util=ALL-UNNAMED --add-exports jdk.compiler/com.sun.tools.javac.code=ALL-UNNAMED